 When marketing analytics software is enhanced with AI computer vision technology, it can measure the effectiveness of a store’s communication.
-It adds value by identifying potential visitors, Opportunity to See (OTS), engagement for individual store displays and checkout aisles based on their placement and attractiveness.
-It delivers metrics about a store’s advertising and merchandizing performance.
+It adds value by identifying potential visitors, Opportunity to See (OTS), and engagement for individual store displays, and checkout aisles based on their placement and attractiveness.
+It delivers metrics about a store’s an advertising and merchandising performance.

 An Omnichannel Solution

-A true AI-powered marketing analytics software can empower omnichannel strategies that are essential to every bricks-and-mortar retailer’s success.
+A true AI-powered marketing analytics software can empower omnichannel strategies that are essential to every brick-and-mortar retailer’s success.
 It lets organizations optimize their staffing levels, improve customer queue management, and refine merchandising.
-This software’s extensive data-gathering capabilities supports targeted customer messaging, global online communication and personalized service which greatly enhances the in-store experience and improves each store’s competitive advantage.
+This software’s extensive data-gathering capabilities support targeted customer messaging, global online communication, and personalized service which greatly enhances the in-store experience and improves each store’s competitive advantage.